 - Campus Activities does not approve any fundraisers during First Year Orientation.

 - If a student organization wishes to conduct fundraisers in College residence halls or Lund Center, the approval of the Director of Residential Life or Athletic Director will be required in advance and should be indicated by his/her signature on the application form.

 - Under no circumstance are constituents allowed to sell homemade food anywhere on the Gustavus Adolphus College campus.

 - The Campus Activities Office reserves the right to determine what items can be sold on campus and cancel tabling reservations accordingly.

 Recognized student organizations asking for in kind or monetary donations from community partners and vendors should not represent themselves as fundraising for Gustavus Adolphus College but rather use their organization’s name and the purpose for fundraising.

 If your organization is interested in soliciting constituents of the College (parents, friends, family, alumni) you must work through the Advancement Office.
 If a solicitation is deemed in accordance with the fundraising priorities of the College, a mailing will move forward.
 Any mailing or solicitations require permission from Institutional Advancement.
 For more information or to contact Institutional Advancement please email Ann Johnson.

 Non-Campus Affiliated Organizations or Individuals

-Individuals or groups whose purpose is selling merchandise or services for-profit, are prohibited from activity on campus unless sponsored by a recognized student organization, department, or approved by the Student Activities Office.
+Individuals or groups whose purpose is selling merchandise or services for-profit, are prohibited from activity on campus unless sponsored by a recognized student organization, department, or approved by the Campus Activities Office.
 Vendors are limited to two visits per month and must pay a vendor fee prior to tabling.

-- Break laws or College policies
+- Break laws or college policies

 - Compromise personal morals or values